augustthedev/augusts-corner/README.md

 -Keep the credits page (and add my name  to it-
--dont straight out copy it (add your own design)- -Dont make it a bad website (like for distrubuting nsfw content, hate speech, or anti-christian content)-
+-dont straight out copy it (add your own design)- -Dont make it a bad website (like for distrubuting nsfw content, hate speech, or anti-christian content)- -i update this repository every saturday, so code updates won't be fast